 Foreword by Dr Michelle Garnett

-This is the third part of a five-part series on friendship in autism during the teen years, a new and original series of articles written by Prof Tony Attwood.
-In the first part of the series Tony described the differences between neurotypical and autistic friendship.
-In the second article, characteristics of female autistic friendships were discussed.
-In this article, certain successful friendship styles in autism are described.
-Strategies are presented in our last two articles, firstly strategies for parents and then resources and programmes for teachers and therapists.
+This is the second part of a five-part series on friendship in autism during the teen years, a new and original series of articles written by Prof Tony Attwood.
+In the first part of the series last week Tony described the differences between neurotypical and autistic friendship.
+In this article, the nuances of female autistic friendships are presented.
+Next week, certain friendship styles that tend to work in autism are described.
+Strategies are presented in the last two articles, firstly strategies for parents and then resources and programmes for teachers and therapists.
 We hope you find the series enlightening, and helpful for understanding and assisting the autistic adolescents you know and love to find and maintain friends.

-Next week, we will be presenting Part 4 of our series on Adolescent Autistic Friendship: Strategies for Parents and Carers.
+Next week, we will be presenting Part 3 of our series on Adolescent Autistic Friendship: Successful Autistic Friendships.